gamename/raspberry-pi-pico-w-mailbox-sensor/README.md

 They are what generate SMS text messages to someone's cell phone.

 In my case, they are URLs for a REST definition on an API Gateway on AWS.
-The API Gateway passes the POST information to an AWS Lambda function (see the `aws-lambda/mailbox-sensor-lambda.py` for the source).
-The Lambda function invokes a call to a Simple Notification Service (SNS) topic.
+The API Gateway passes the POST information to an AWS Lambda function (see `aws-lambda/mailbox-sensor-lambda.py` in this repo for the source).
+The Lambda invokes a call to a Simple Notification Service (SNS) topic.
 That topic is associated with a particular phone number.
 A message from the Lambda function is sent to that phone number.
 Got it? :)